JingxiangQU/mmoe-multimodal-rec/README.md

 * **Model (MMoE Multimodal Recommender)**: The trained MMoE model files.
     [Go to Hugging Face Model](https://huggingface.co/jingxiang11111/mmoe-multimodal-rec)

 * **Note**: Due to rate limits during the upload from the cloud platform, some files may be missing.
-This will be fixed soon.
+This will be fixed soon.**UPDATE**: All files have been uploaded.

 ---